Tuatara-VFX/TFlow/README.md

 <details>
   <summary><strong>Shader Functions</strong></summary>

 This is the core of the package.
-With those function, you'll be able to handle optical flow in any type of shader or pipeline.
+With these function, you'll be able to handle optical flow in any type of shader or pipeline.
 You can find all the functions in the **OpticalFlowCommon.hlsl** file located in the `TFlow/Runtime/Shaders` folder.
 - **FrameUV_float** - Outputs a frame subUV based on flipbook properties (columns and rows) and current frame.
 This can be used to drive a flipbook based animation.
 - **OpticalFlowUVAnimation_float** - Outputs current frame subUV, next frame subUV and a blending factor between current and next frame.
 This can be used to drive a flipbook based animation with frame blending.
 - **OpticalFlowComputeMotionUV_float** - Outputs current frame subUV and next frame subUV with taking motion vector and flipbook properties into account.

-Here is some pseudo code to use those functions.
+Here is some pseudo code to use these functions.

     float2 uv = texcoord0;
     float time = 14.5;